On January 6, 1984 Blue Thunder Starring Dana Carvey, Bubba Smith and Dick Butkus Premiered on ABC

 Lou Rawls (Singer and Bassist)

-Passed Away on January 6, 2006 at Age 72 from Lung Cancer
+Passed Away at Age 72 From Lung Cancer

-3x Emmy Award For Best Male R&B Artist
+A 3x Emmy Award Winner For Best Male R&B Artist

 Pat Harrington Jr. (Actor)

-Passed Away on January 6, 2016 at Age 86 of Complications from Alzheimer's
+Passed Away at Age 86 of Complications From a Brain Hemorrhage

-Played Shneider on the TV Series, One Day at a Time
+Played the Building Intendant Shneider on the TV Series One Day at a Time

 80s Movies